 I am the youngest of my siblings, it was a time with utmost pleasure for me.
 My mother passed away when I was 2, my brother migrated to another country.
 It was the first time I saw my brother and family together.
 We were very happy!

 At a time when we were preparing to get ready for the Friday prayer as my father used to drive me there, somebody rang the doorbell.
 My brother opened the door, I was listening from another room.
 He was shouting, my sister was crying.
 I could not understand anything.

 I rushed to the main door, all my 3 brothers had already left out.
 Without understanding anything, I looked at my elder sister who told me that our father got a heart attack.
 It was his third heart attack and I knew that there are almost no chances of survival.

 It was apparent, my father had passed away.
 I felt that somebody held my heart in his hands, I never felt more pain in my life.
 I was looking up in the sky.
 No, he cannot die; it is not possible.
-Although, the death was declared, I was still hoping a miracle from my Allah.
+Although, death was declared, I was still hoping for a miracle from Allah.